serdave-eth/ferrariNFT-drm-encoding/README.md

 Encoding finished successfully

 If you are running this script with HLS manifest (i.e. for Apple devices) you need to use a different DRM_KEY than for DASH

+The variable "EXAMPLE_NAME" at the top of the script is the directory the script will save the outputs.

+## Running the script in production

+For each video we need to create 4 encoded outputs:

+1. DASH, H.264
+2. HLS, H.264
+3. DASH, VP9
+4. HLS, H.265

+## Instantiating the video player and choosing the right stream file

+Please look at demo.js.
+Below is the pseudocode for the logic we need to build:

+if(browser is Safari) {
+    if(mime type supports h265) {
+        choose h265 HLS file
+    }
+    else {
+        choose h264 HLS file
+    }
+}

+else {
+    if(mime type supports vp9) {
+        choose vp9 DASH file
+    }
+    else {
+        choose h264 DASH file
+    }
+}

 ## Testing the encoded video